demones/eslint-config/README.md

-# eslint-config
+# lint-config

-This is a common config for the ESLint.
+This is a common config for the eslint, sass-lint etc.

-基于 eslint 3.19.0 配置